 Applicants will receive award or rejection notices within 4 weeks of the deadline via email.

 CGI embraces a culture of "giving-back."
-If selected for funding, awardees must choose both a service and a research/academic requirement from among a menu of options.
-These will be communicated to you at a special information session for award winners.
+If selected for funding, you must choose both a service and a research requirement from among a menu of options including presenting through the Carolina Navigators program, creating a Culture Kit, or assisting with a CGI sponsored event.
+Please note that these are subject to change and will be communicated to you at a special award acceptance session for recipients.

-Further, if you will be traveling to Asia, Africa, or Latin America, you MUST attend the day-long GO!
-Global Orientation on Culture and Ethics Pre-Departure Orientation on April 13, 2013, unless you have previously attended it.
+Further, you MUST attend the day-long GO!
+Global Orientation on Culture and Ethics Pre-Departure Orientation on April 5, 2014.
 Please reserve this date in your calendar at the time of application.
+Those who attended GO! in a past year are not required to attend again, however they are strongly encouraged to and will have the opportunity to attend different workshops to expand their competencies.

-Finally, you must also complete a very brief online report though our application center at the completion of the project.
+Finally, you must submit a brief online report at the completion of your project.

 Applications are completed online and include: